cmoorer0/cs203-project2/README.md

 ## 💾 File & Folder Structure

-Your final submission should include:
+The final submission should include:
 YourLastNames-CS203-F25-Project/
 │
 ├── README.txt # How to compile and run the code